ms/buildtogether.tech/starting/index.md

 :   How to contribute to the project.
 Should people file an issue when they have
     a question, email a list, or post something on chat, and if so, where?
 What code formatting conventions does the project use?
-Research shows that clear contribution guidelines increase the odds of people contributing (<span x="fairness"/>); in my experience, they also reduce friction between team members.
+Research shows that clear contribution guidelines increase the odds of people contributing (<a section="fairness"/>); in my experience, they also reduce friction between team members.

 <span i="CONDUCT file">`CONDUCT`</span>